 The science enabled by FAST is driven by these important areas of research:

 Future high-intensity-beam experiments require powerful accelerators with precise control of beam losses and mitigation of beam-intensity-limiting phenomena.
-FAST's Integrable Optics Test Accelerator (IOTA) ring will enable the study and exploration of new methods for overcoming intensity-limiting phenomena in accelerators.
-IOTA will be 40 meters in circumference and will operate with both electrons and protons.
-It will also employ novel magnet technology for nonlinear beam accelerators and innovative techniques to compensate for detrimental beam dynamics effects.
+FAST's Integrable Optics Test Accelerator (IOTA) ring enables the study and exploration of new methods for overcoming intensity-limiting phenomena in accelerators.
+IOTA, 40 meters in circumference, operates with electrons; it will eventually operate with protons as well.
+It also employs novel magnet technology for nonlinear beam accelerators and innovative techniques to compensate for detrimental beam dynamics effects.

 Superconducting radio-frequency accelerators for discovery